 Life insurance helps you meet those responsibilities.
 How?
 It can leave your family or beneficiaries with a tax-free death benefit.

 What’s a death benefit?
-It’s a set amount of money that’s given to beneficiaries when an insured person dies.
-So if you or your spouse died, your mortgage and living expenses could be covered.
-That means your family can remain financially secure.
+It’s a set amount of money that’s given to beneficiaries (your loved ones) when you (the insured person) die.
+The death benefit may help cover a mortgage and living expenses and can help your family remain financially secure.

-2 more practical benefits to getting life insurance early
+More benefits to getting life insurance at a young age

-2. It’s easier to get approved for it.
-Your life insurance application is more likely to be approved if you’re healthy.
-So seeking out health insurance while you’re very young and in good health makes it much easier to get coverage.
-On the other hand, waiting until later in life may limit your options.
+3. It’s easier to get approved for it.
+Insurance companies are more likely to approve your life insurance application if you’re healthy.
+So applying for life insurance while you’re very young and in good health makes it much easier to get coverage.
+Plus, waiting until later in life may limit your options.

 What type of life insurance do you need in your 20s and 30s?